taask/taask-server/README.md

 - :white_check_mark: Runs those tasks in a fault tolerant way
 - :white_check_mark: Operates with no single point of failure
 - :white_check_mark: Operates on any infrastructure
-- :white_check_mark: Keeps task data encrypted, end to end
+- :white_check_mark: Keeps task data encrypted, in transit and at rest

 ## What doesn't it do?
 - :no_entry_sign: Act as a message bus
 - :no_entry_sign: Replace Kubernetes
 - :no_entry_sign: Orchestrate servers

+## But is it serverless?
+That depends on your definition, but in general, no. If you deploy the control plane and autoscale it, and use a runner that delegates to containers (such as runner-k8s), then it resembles serverless since it scales to 0 and allows for usage-based compute.

+More precisely, Taask Core is a Functions-as-a-service platform that is tuned towards heavy, long-running workloads.
+Taask does stand for "Tasks as a service... k", after all :smile:

 ## Project status
-:warning: Taask is in *Alpha* (v0.0.4) and should not be used for critical workloads
+:warning: Taask is in *pre-Alpha* and should not be used for critical workloads.
+When all critical components have been implemented, and the platform's security has been fully reviewed, it will graduate to alpha.

+Taask Core has three goals:
+- Security
+- Reliability
+- Speed

+Taask Core will not graduate to alpha until its security has been proven.
+It will not graduate to beta until its reliability has been proven.
+It will not graduate to stable until it has been further optimized for production traffic without compromising security or reliability.
+This is the guiding principle the project follows.

 ## Components
 Taask Core is comprised of three components: